 The Train Graveyard – Perfect Spot to Take Photos at the Bolivian Salt Flats

-The first stop of the tour would be at the remains of the train line which ran through Bolivia in 1899 and were used by the mining companies.
+The first stop of the tour would be at the remains of the train line which ran through Bolivia in 1899 and was used by the mining companies.

 Unhappy with the advent of trains, the indigenous people destroyed them and the train lines, too.
 Now only the rusted train engines and the coaches are left for visitors to see.